What the 556UK Is Built Around

 - Integral redundant retention

-- 15-degree taper over 0.25" of length
+- 15-degree taper primary lock

 - 1 1/8"-8 left-hand American Buttress Thread